 Most students didn’t get very far with this before we ran out of time, but I think this is a great way for them to visualize what multiplying by a two-digit number means.
 I’d like to revisit this one!

 I’m so glad I thought about using those polyhedral dice!

-Have you used polyhedral dice in your math classroom?
-If so, please share how!
+Have you used polyhedral dice or played the array game in your math classroom?
+If so, please share!